yichun10/BioCDQA/README.md

 python Generation.py
 ```

 ### Evaluation
 #### Document Retrieval Performance Evaluation
 We employ Mean Precision, Mean Recall, and Mean F-measure to assess the proportion of relevant documents retrieved and the balance between precision and recall.
 The implementation can be found in Evaluation/Document_Retrieval.py.
 #### Answer Accuracy Evaluation
 We utilize GPT-4-based evaluators to score answers on a five-point scale, ensuring semantic accuracy, precision, and relevance, particularly for summary-type questions.
 The implementation can be found in Evaluation/Answer_Accuracy.py.

+## Knowledge Graph
+The knowledge graph can serve as a valuable resource for researchers, facilitating knowledge discovery, identifying trends, and exploring relationships between biomedical entities and research methods.
+The knowledge graph comprises 94,962 nodes and 290,403 relationships.
+You can download the [knowledge graph](https://drive.google.com/file/d/1x5alzBbdigoBI9j2ZX64cLU_Uad_xqfl/view?usp=sharing).

 ## License

 The repository is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.